倉敷郵便局 (Kurashiki Post Office) - Kurashiki, Okayama

 After checking out (most hotels in Japan have a check-out time of 10 am), my husband and I went to 橘香堂 (Kikkodo), a Japanese sweets store famous for its むらすずめ (murasuzume).
 Murasuzume is a traditional Japanese sweet from Kurashiki, Okayama Prefecture, with sweet adzuki red bean paste wrapped in a thin, folded, crepe-like egg pancake.
 The shop opened at 9 am, but the murasuzume-making experience started at 10 am.
 We were the first participants on that day.
 I forgot to take pics that didn't show us, so here is the photo from the official website for reference.

 Kurashiki Post Office is situated a little bit away from the Bikan Historical Quarter.
 We walked through the tunnel that passed through the hill where Achi Jinja was located.
-It was a national holiday and the curtains were down, so I was afraid that I had gotten my information wrong.
+It was a national holiday, and the curtains were down, so I was afraid that I had gotten my information wrong.
 However, I saw that the service counter remained open, and quite a few people were lining up to get their postal services.
 I took my obligatory mailbox picture and went inside to get fukeiin for the two postcards and for myself.

 From the Japan Post Official Website: "This fukeiin depicts important traditional buildings along the Kurashiki River."
 The Fukeiin was launched on September 20th, 1979.
 Just like in other fukeiin I got in Kurashiki City, I wish the description were a bit more detailed.
 Oh well.
+At least I took this picture for a more detailed reference.

 I'll see you all on my next fukeiin adventure!